 Maths Curriculum (Years 1-6)

+We use the Abacus Maths scheme supplemented with the White Rose Maths Hub resources during our Mathematic lessons.
 Click the links below for copies of our Maths long term plans that we use at St Benet’s:

 Assessment at St Benet’s

 With the removal of levels, schools now have more choice over how to report and record how children perform.
-At St Benet’s, children carry out a piece of assessment in Reading, Writing, Maths and Grammar, Spelling and Punctuation each half term.
+At St Benet’s, children carry out a piece of assessment in Reading, Writing, Maths and Grammar, Spelling and Punctuation each term.
 The children also complete a piece of assessment in RE each term and a Science assessment at the end of each topic.
-Test scores, as well as the work in books, are used to collate the overall child’s performance that half term in each subject.
+Test scores, as well as the work in books, are used to collate the overall child’s performance that term in each subject.
 In termly reports, children are reported as:

 - Working below the age related expectations